JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/posts/section7.md

 ---
-title: 'Emotional evocation sought by framing efforts'
+title: "Emotional evocation sought by framing efforts"
 weight: 7
 bibFile: data/modified_bibliography.json
+subtitle: false
 ---

 In this section, we consider how a social movement and a profession involved in an episode of jurisdictional contestation engage in adversarial framing efforts that seek to evoke emotions in particular ways among clients.
 Table 1 summarizes our arguments.